 Even though e-reading devices are so popular, I much prefer printed books for children.
 And a lot of kids love pulling a book off the shelf to enjoy.
 Children's books can be so much fun.
 And they're so important for helping your child learn.

 That's why I've made a list of some of our favorites.
 I'm hoping this will help you find some of the best books for you and your child to enjoy.

 I believe every child needs a good collection of her favorite books.
 That way, she can at any time grab one and enjoy it with Mom or Dad.
 And we all know that doing this every day will help her learn as well.

 But collecting all these books while on a budget can be a challenge.
 In this article I list a few places where you can find great children's books without going broke.

 If you ever have difficulty getting and keeping your child's interest in learning, using games can be very helpful.
-Click here to find out how to use games to teach almost any concept or skill.
+Click or touch here to find out how to use games to teach almost any concept or skill.

 In my experience, it can be a real challenge finding high quality materials for practicing reading and language arts skills.

 If you find you're in need of such materials, check out English Worksheets Land.
 Run by a group of teachers, the site offers excellent free language arts worksheets that are aligned to Common Core standards.